-This post will show you how to make over a cheap vanity light fixture for only $16.
+This post will show you how to paint metal bathroom light fixtures, including how I made over our cheap vanity light fixture for only $16.

 Hello all, and welcome to the second week of the $100 Room Challenge hosted by my friend Erin at Lemons, Lavender, and Laundry.
 If you missed week one, you can check it out here.
 I shared before pics, talked about patching and painting, and shared the shelving for the room.